ViteStudio-Tech/ueVite-Get/README.md

   	With the deeper integration of UE5 Epic's features: Lumen/Nanite/VSM/Virtual Textures/TSR/Substrate/Chaos Cloth/Hair, the render thread became larger and more fragmented; also, PSOs have become increasingly heavier.
 Affecting the whole Renderer performance in any circumstance.

 * Removal of Blueprint Nativization
   	Blueprint VM is a notoriously slow runtime.
-For simple gameplay logic, it is typically 35–85× slower than equivalent native C++ code, while algorithm code loads, such as bubble sort, node operations, or pathfinding, can be 120–400× slower.
+For simple gameplay logic, it is typically 35–85× slower than equivalent native C++ code, while algorithm code loads, such as bubble sort, node operations, or pathfinding, can be 100–400× slower.
 In Unreal Engine 4, this overhead was largely mitigated by Blueprint Nativization, which converted Blueprint bytecode into native C++ during packaging, producing code that was typically around 10× faster than Blueprint VM execution.
 Given that most Unreal Engine projects rely heavily on Blueprints, particularly through plugins and third-party code, this can make UE4’s Game Thread substantially faster in many real-world projects, reducing input latency, improving responsiveness, and allowing for higher simulation scale.

-* Volumetric effects, Fog and several other Engine Shaders There is a large performance regression on the systems/materials that handle Volumetrics, Fog, Sky, and many other default engine Shaders; increased shader complexity further beyond the base material cost increases
+* Volumetric effects, Fog, and several other Engine Shaders There is a large performance regression on the systems/materials that handle Volumetrics, Fog, Sky, and many other default engine Shaders; increased shader complexity further beyond the base material cost increases
   <img width="2559" height="1386" alt="image" src="https://github.com/user-attachments/assets/5147cb2c-fa33-4ef7-83e8-59833c5b9dd4" />
 <img width="2544" height="1156" alt="image" src="https://github.com/user-attachments/assets/2d913d08-15ad-478d-bb04-371ebdd986da" />